 This long list of PowerISO alternative software should help you sift through the best such programs out there and find the one that fits your bill.
-Virtual drive utilities can be put to use for performing a plethora of important tasks, and that’s where the tool in question comes into picture.
+Virtual drive utilities can be put to use for performing a plethora of important tasks, and that’s where the ISO creator tool in question comes into the picture.
 Apart from letting you create, open, emulate, compress or encrypt CD or DVD image files on Windows, Mac and Linux platforms, it also provides support for its proprietary DAA disc image format which is not the case with a number of other such tools.
 But we’ve noticed many a user searching for other options they can employ for dealing with their image files.
 And that’s why we’ve gone ahead and concocted this neat compilation of similar software which they can have a detailed look at.
 Here’s the first one:

 2. Daemon Tools:

 Perhaps the most popular program like PowerISO is Daemon Tools.
 There’s no doubt it’s one of the best out there, with its advanced and flawless options.
 You can mount all kinds of disc images to a virtual drive, while it also allows you to create images of CD/DVD/Blu-ray discs.
 A number of different editions of this software, including one aimed particularly at the Mac OS, are available out there.
 They are all priced based on the distinct features they contain.
-Surely, Daemon Tools is one neat utility which doesn’t leave much to be desired by its users.
+Surely, Daemon Tools is one neat utility that doesn’t leave much to be desired by its users.

 3. Alcohol 120%: